oncodash/ontoweaver/docs/sections/tutorials.rst

    ontoweave -C config.yaml -m schema.yaml data.csv:mapping.yaml

-This will print in which directory is the populated OWL file.

-The output file should look like this populated OWL file:
+This will print in which directory is the output file, which should look like this populated OWL file:

 .. code-block:: ttl
    :caption: The ``ontology.ttl`` file.